Updated: Jun 20

-A social cost is the expense to your personal reputation and/or your ability to engage, influence and negotiate.
-It’s oftentimes a consequence of our personal choices, but many times, it's the value others assign to us based on their own limited perceptions and paradigms.
+What is a social cost?
+It's the expense to your personal reputation and/or your ability to engage, influence, and negotiate, which is sometimes a consequence of personal choices.
+Many times, however, it's the value others assign to us based on their own limited perceptions and paradigms.

 She told me and my younger sister that we would always have to “fight” for ourselves, but that the fight would look different for us.
 “Instead of chaining yourselves to buildings,” she said, “You’ll walk through the front doors and go to school, live, and work where you choose.
 But always keep your eyes open,” she added, “And know your worth.”